axelchalon/axelchalon.github.io/0-book-review/_posts/2025-03-10-aidan-lyon-psychedelic-experience-revealing-mind-summary.md

 * **The peak of the trip might not be the most psychedelic.** Your experience can shift along the four dimensions throughout the trip; the peak of the trip might be highly novel but very unclear.
 * **The most psychedelic moment might come after the trip.**
 ^
-* **Psychedelic experiences can reveal while simultaneously distorting;** can be psychedelic in some aspects and psychecryptic in others.
+* **Psychedelic experiences can reveal while simultaneously distorting;** can be psychedelic in some aspects and psyche-cryptic in others.
 ^
 # Attention
 * "The attentional system involves **allocating attentional resources** so as to **bring things in and out of our awareness.**" "The parts that receive extra attentional resources either are more likely to appear; or appear more vividly."